 “Tweets with booster words, such as ‘undeniable,’ and positive emotion terms, such as ‘eager’ and ‘terrific,’ were viewed as highly credible,” the study found.
 “Words indicating positive sentiment but mocking the impracticality of the event, such as ‘ha,’ ‘grins’ or ‘joking,’ were perceived as less credible.”

-Surprisingly, posts with a high number of retweets received lower credibility scores, while replies on longer message tweets were deemed as more credible, based on the findings.
+Interestingly, posts with a higher number of retweets received lower credibility scores, while replies with longer word counts were deemed as more credible, the findings showed.

 “When combined with other signals, such as event topics or structural information, our linguistic result could be an important building block of an automated system.
 Twitter is part of the problem with spreading untruthful news online.
 But it can also be part of the solution.”